hykoxo/win-tune/README.md

 I use Wallpaper Engine to set a live wallpaper.
 You can download it [here](https://store.steampowered.com/app/431960/Wallpaper_Engine/).

 Here is the wallpaper on the screenshot: [https://steamcommunity.com/sharedfiles/filedetails/?id=2406282996](https://steamcommunity.com/sharedfiles/filedetails/?id=2406282996)

+## Custom apps icons
+I use Custom Icons for this list of apps:

+- Cursor (./custom-icons/cursor.ico)

+Simply replace the icon of the app in the properties of the app.